 from a generalist to a specialist.

-The six general competencies and specialty competencies in Orthopedics, Behavioral Health, and Pediatrics can be completed online, and upon completion you can receive an emailed report of your results.
+The six general competencies and specialty competencies in Orthopedics, Behavioral Health, and Pediatrics can be completed through this publicly available demo, and upon completion you can receive an emailed report of your results.